douglas-gibbons/douglas-gibbons.github.io/_posts/2016-10-19-the-busy-persons-guide-to-machine-learning.md

 Machine learning can be a bit like that.
 However, there are some tasks it excels at, some it will never be good at, and others where the technology is just not ready yet.

-If you'd like to know more, feel free to [contact me](https://www.zenly.co.uk/contact/).
+If you'd like to know more, feel free to [contact me](https://www.zenly.co.uk/contact/) at my consultancy company.